SarangDeshmukh7/OpenCV-Mini-Projects/README.md

 - Project 01 - Real Time Color Detection
 - Project 02 - Drawing on Live Camera
 - Project 03 - Find Shapes
-- Project 04 - Angle finder
+- Project 04 - Angle Finder
-- Project 05 - Face recognition
+- Project 05 - Face Recognition
-- Project 06 - Emotion recognition
+- Project 06 - Emotion Recognition
 - Project 07 - Live Face Swap
-- Project 08 - Document Scanner
+- Project 08 - Object Tracker
 - Project 09 - QR Code Scanner
-- Project 10 - Harry potter Invisible Cloak
+- Project 10 - Harry Potter Invisible Cloak

 OpenCV (Open Source Computer Vision Library) is an open source computer vision and machine learning software library.
 OpenCV was built to provide a common infrastructure for computer vision applications and to accelerate the use of machine perception in the commercial products.
 Being a BSD-licensed product, OpenCV makes it easy for businesses to utilize and modify the code.